 - a.
 Within a reasonable time after receipt, and prior to negotiating, the City Manager must present to the City Commission any offer or request to purchase City-owned commercial property.
 Any purchase offers on City-owned commercial property will require a letter of interest. - b.
 Prior to selling a commercial property, the City will contract for at least one appraisal with a possible land planning analysis of future development potential. - c.
 The City Commission may accept an offer of purchase or may declare a commercial property for sale and seek offers or bids from interested parties.
-The purchaser will be responsible for all costs associated with the sale.
+The city will not be responsible for any of the buyer's closing costs associated with the real estate transaction.